MatejKrcek/flightSearch/README.md

 ## Things to improve

 The program currently shows flights based on this assumption - if there is a direct connection (from A -> B), show the connection (A -> B).
 If there is no direct connection, look for stops (A-> B -> C).
 It could show both results at the same time.
 I believe direct flights are always cheaper, so in the end, it doesn't matter for the user.
+Moreover, the return option could be added.

 ## Contant